 Note: Spouses working for the Company will be entitled to a combined twelve (12) weeks leave for the birth of a child, placement for adoption or foster care of a child, and for care of a parent with a serious health condition.
 The full twelve (12) weeks of leave will be available to each employee for his/her own serious health condition, or that of a child or the other spouse.

-DefinitionsDefinitions
+Definitions

 A. Serious Health Condition of Employee or Family Members - a "serious health condition" means an illness, injury, impairment, or physical or mental condition that involves: